JungleOrchid/charming-mango-c1e02/content/pages/about.md

 layout: page
 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.
+**Sokar**

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.
+has worked in and with communtities for decades in the arts , community development, and the environment.
+After graduating from ANU with degrees in Ecology, Epidiemology and Asian Studies.
+She worked in SE Asia on grassroots projects designed to empower women and communtities to create their own paths for the future.
+Since then Sokar has acquired qualifications in education and mental health and worked mostly in remote communities in Australia which she has strong family connections to.

 >The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+As a hobby, she breeds chickens and collects lego.
+Sokar  lives in Cairns with her husband and 3 children.

 *Thank You for reading!*